Kminek2/chess-board-simulator/README.md

 Yea.
 It was supposed to be a game but I just run out of time because react-native has stupidly low official openGL support and I was busy with other important stuff.

-Consider this as an early demo for a powerful game engine, that I made from scratch for fun
+Consider this as an early demo for a powerful game engine, that I made from scratch for fun.

+This project was created as an apprenticeship project that I had about 2 weeks for (I don't remember exactly how much).

 ## Features